Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to increase your chances of approval when you're only living in Canada temporarily.

-Getting around Canada without a car can be difficult, especially if you’re not living in a major city or populated suburban area.
-The good news is that some lenders are willing to offer car loans for temporary residents.
-However, you may be subject to more stringent eligibility requirements than other borrowers.
+Are you a temporary resident in Canada and in need of a car?
+Getting around without a vehicle can be difficult, especially if you’re not living in a major city or populated suburban area.
+But the good news is that some lenders are willing to offer car loans for temporary residents.
+You may be subject to more stringent eligibility requirements than other borrowers, though.

 How do car loans for temporary residents work?